custom-components/ble_monitor/info.md

 {% if prerelease %}

 ### NB!: This is a Beta version!
+Beta version 7.1 is currently not working correctly with Home Assistant 0.113.
+Commonly observed issue is that Home Assistant hangs in the starting up process.
+If you observe this, please dowmgrade to stable version 6.10.

 {% endif %}
 {% if installed or pending_update %}